adriandiazlab/igraph_proyect/tutorial.md

 | `layout_sphere`                                                         | `sphere`, `spherical`, `circular_3d` | Deterministic layout that places the vertices evenly on the surface of a sphere                                |
 +-------------------------------------------------------------------------+--------------------------------------+----------------------------------------------------------------------------------------------------------------+

-Layout algorithms can either be called directly or using the common layout method called `~Graph.layout`{.interpreted-text role="meth"}:
+Layout algorithms can either be called directly or using the common layout method called `~Graph.layout`:

     >>> layout = g.layout_kamada_kawai()
     >>> layout = g.layout("kamada_kawai")

-The first argument of the `~Graph.layout`{.interpreted-text role="meth"} method must be the short name of the layout algorithm (see the table above).
+The first argument of the `~Graph.layout` method must be the short name of the layout algorithm (see the table above).
 All the remaining positional and keyword arguments are passed intact to the chosen layout method.
 For instance, the following two calls are completely equivalent:

     >>> layout = g.layout_reingold_tilford(root=[2])
     >>> layout = g.layout("rt", [2])

-Layout methods return a `~layout.Layout`{.interpreted-text role="class"} object which behaves mostly like a list of lists.
-Each list entry in a `~layout.Layout`{.interpreted-text role="class"} object corresponds to a vertex in the original graph and contains the vertex coordinates in the 2D or 3D space. `~layout.Layout`{.interpreted-text role="class"} objects also contain some useful methods to translate, scale or rotate the coordinates in a batch.
-However, the primary utility of `~layout.Layout`{.interpreted-text role="class"} objects is that you can pass them to the `~drawing.plot`{.interpreted-text role="func"} function along with the graph to obtain a 2D drawing.
+Layout methods return a `~layout.Layout` object which behaves mostly like a list of lists.
+Each list entry in a `~layout.Layout` object corresponds to a vertex in the original graph and contains the vertex coordinates in the 2D or 3D space. `~layout.Layout` objects also contain some useful methods to translate, scale or rotate the coordinates in a batch.
+However, the primary utility of `~layout.Layout` objects is that you can pass them to the `~drawing.plot` function along with the graph to obtain a 2D drawing.

 ### Drawing a graph using a layout